 The mission is result of close collaboration between ESA, the European Commission, Eumetsat, industry, service providers and data users.

 Each satellite is designed for a life of at least seven years and has enough fuel to provide up to 12 years of continuous operations.

 ESA and Eumetsat will share the responsibility for the smooth running of the mission.
-After the successful completion of the commissioning phase, encompassing the first five months in orbit testing the functionality of the satellite, ESA will hand over the operations of the satellite to Eumetsat.
+After the successful completion of the commissioning phase, encompassing the first five months in orbit testing the functionality of the satellite, ESA hands over the operations of the satellites to Eumetsat.

-ESA will then continue to monitor the health of the satellite, including platform and instruments.
+ESA then continues to monitor the health of the satellites, including platform and instruments.
 ESA is responsible for the operations of the Sentinel-3 ground segment for land products as well as the continuous improvement of the data products through research and development activities.
 Eumetsat is responsible for providing the marine products and operating the satellite.

 Together with the rest of the Sentinel fleet, the Sentinel-3 satellites will make a unique contribution to the paradigm shift in the quality and quantity of Earth observation measurements over our planet in the coming decades.